taweitang/NTU-CS-Computer-Vision/README.md

 ![](/images/HW9.png "")

 ### Practice 10
-Some advanced operation, such as Laplace Mask, Difference of Gaussian.
+Some advanced operation, such as Laplace Mask, and Difference of Gaussian.

 ![](/images/HW10.png "")